rawnly/ppj/README.md

 > Easily beautify JSON in your terminal.

 ## Why?
-I was used to use [json_pp](https://github.com/deftek/json_pp) but since I don't use PHP anymore I don't want to install composer on my computers.
-So here we are, PPJ is a simple JSON pretty printer in NodeJs that runs natively thanks to [PKG](https://github.com/vercel/pkg)
+I was used to use [json_pp](https://github.com/deftek/json_pp), but since I don't have PHP installed anymore and I don't want to install composer on my machines I made this little cli.

+PPJ is a simple JSON pretty printer in NodeJs that runs natively thanks to [PKG](https://github.com/vercel/pkg)

 ## Usage
 ```sh